 In the world of preventive healthcare, it’s like being told to eat nine servings of vegetables, exercise every day, get adequate sleep, and the like.

 It’s all good advice.
 And you should follow it.
 But it’s an external database of health-related ideas.
 It’s not enough.

 None of it trains your brain, digestive tract, kidneys, liver, and endocrine glands to automatically coordinate their actions to create improved health.

-These internal organs (and the others that are responsible for expressing your health) are similar in many ways to the biceps, pectorals, quadriceps, and other muscles that allow you to ride a bike.
+These internal organs are similar in many ways to the biceps, pectorals, quadriceps, and other muscles that allow you to ride a bike.
 Just like your muscles, they need an integrated game plan in order to do their job effectively.